Aging health dynamics cross a tipping point near age 75: Data

 \section{Data}

 We fit to longitudinal health and survival data.
 Health attributes are binary with 0 indicating normal and 1 indicating deficit (unhealthy).
 Health attributes are based on questionnaire data.
+Survey weights were not used.
 The attribute sets used are from previous publications \cite{Theou2023-aw,Rogers2017-ke} with minor modifications as described in the supplemental.
 For HRS, we used waves~6-15 (2002-2020) via the RAND preprocessed files \cite{hrs}.
 We included 34672~individuals with 189096~visits; median age: 66.8 (inter-quartile range: 58.7-76.0).
 Waves are measured every 2 years for both HRS and ELSA.
 For ELSA we used waves~1-8 (2002-2016) \cite{elsa}.
 We included 12920~individuals with 65261~visits; median age: 67 (inter-quartile range: 60-74).
 ELSA survival estimates were based on end-of-life interviews, which capture only a fraction of the deaths due to a variety of response rate and fieldwork issues \cite{NatCen_Social_Research2015-nw}.
-This means that we underestimate the mortality rate for ELSA because we are forced to assume that any individual without an end-of-life interview was censored instead of dying.
-We excluded individuals from ELSA above age~89 since those ages are top-coded, meaning that all individuals past age~89 at baseline are labelled as age~90.
+This means that we underestimate the mortality rate for ELSA because we are forced to assume that any individual without an end-of-life interview was censored instead of dying (Supplemental Section~S4 demonstrates that the model fits ELSA, with a lower baseline hazard).
+We excluded individuals from ELSA above age~89 since those ages are top-coded, meaning that all individuals past age~89 at baseline are labeled as age~90.